 I turned around.
 No enigmatic woman.
-Only a middle-aged white man who flung his hands up in the air.
+Only a middle-aged man who flung his hands up in the air.
 “Seriously!
 What the fuck?
 I’m going to miss my flight!” he grumbled and pushed past me to go through the metal detector.

 On the plane.
 An entire aisle to myself.
 No need to share my terrifying experience with anyone.
 Or hide it on my face.
 First I let my elbow spill into the seat next to me.
 Next I drew—hoping to release some stress—but my lines were squiggly.
 I set down my Moleskine and my trembling hand, and I melted where I was.
 I stopped wondering about Phantom Femme and Phantom Bomb, and I fell asleep during takeoff.

 When I woke up, I was quite sure I was still dreaming.

 “How did you sleep?” asked Phantom Femme, now sitting next to me.

 I yawned and said, “Your Arabic is uncanny, so perfectly pronounced, like you were raised in Syria with elocution lessons.”

 “Maybe I was.”
 Her lips curled.
 “You probably want to know why I’m here.”

 “I do but I don’t.
 Everything out of your mouth makes my life suck, so I’m just going to close my eyes and you will be gone.”
 I closed my eyes and opened them again.
 Phantom Femme was still smiling.

 “Okay, I give up.
 Why are you here?”
 I asked.

 “Because you haven’t moved the bomb.
 And when it goes off, you’ll be remembered as a terrorist.
 You’ll get really good coverage in The New York Times.
 Your mom will actually die of shame.”